-Your tongue and the floor of your mouth fuse together in the womb.
-Over time, your tongue separates from the floor of your mouth.
-Eventually, only a thin band of tissue (the lingual frenulum) connects the bottom of your tongue to the floor of your mouth.
+The tongue and the floor of the mouth fuse together during fetal development.
+Over time, the tongue separates from the floor of the mouth.
+Eventually, only a thin band of tissue (the lingual frenulum) connects the bottom of the tongue to the floor of the mouth.